Nilanjan96/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-This is the solution to a car which solves an obstacle course using reinforcement learning.
+This is the solution to a car which solves an obstacle course using reinforcement learning (Q learning).

 More details about the assignment can be found here.